Ngā ratonga Kapua

 How does the provider prevent unauthorised disposal?

-Will the organisation be consulted regarding a third party seeking access to its information and records
+Will your organisation be consulted regarding a third party seeking access to its information and records?

-If the provider stores the organisation’s information and records with those of another organisation, what kinds of controls are in place to guarantee secure partitioning?
+If the provider stores your information and records with those of another organisation, what kinds of controls are in place to guarantee secure partitioning?

-How are access and identities of users managed?
+How are user identities and access controls managed?

 Recommendations